vdlald/file-system/README.md

 [x] T-29.
 Extract interfaces
 [x] T-27.
 Exception handling in ArgumentsApi
 [x] T-30.
 Refactor exceptions
-[ ] T-31.
-Write documentation of the memory organization
+[x] P-9.
+Do not read the last block completely with null bytes [ ] T-31.
+Write documentation of the memory organization [x] FR-6.
-[x] FR-6.
 Move the file
 [ ] T-24.
 Check speed of RW-operations

 [ ] P-2.
 FS initial max size is only 2GB
 [ ] P-5. readBlocks can not allocate more than Integer.MAX bytes
-[ ] P-6.
+[ ] P-8.
 Primitive collections are not used
 [ ] T-20.
 Work with different block sizes

 [ ] FR-1.
 Compress data